adam-gatherer/tempercent/README.md

 ## Usage

 First, install [Poetry](https://python-poetry.org/).
-Then clone the repository, install dependencies with `poetry install` in the root directory, then `poetry run tempercent_app/app.py` to start the Flask server.
+Then clone the repository, install dependencies with `poetry install` in the root directory, then `poetry run python tempercent_app/app.py` to start the Flask server.

 ## To Do: